openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 on(type: 'gestureNavigationEnabledChange', callback: Callback&lt;boolean&gt;): void

-Enables listening for gesture navigation status changes.
+Subscribes to the gesture navigation status change event.

 **System API**: This is a system API.